Following is some background to why we opposed the ILS prior to its installation in 2019.

 • Prior to the commencement of the flight path the Noise Ombudsman and an Airservices Australia representative warned that the additional residents affected will suffer noise levels so loud that conversations will be disrupted and people will not be able to hear their televisions as planes go over.

-• Airservices Australia committed to control the impacts of the new flight path via noise mitigation strategies, yet affected residents and tourists claim that the Noise Abatement Procedures are inadequate.
+• Airservices Australia committed to control the impacts of the new flight path via noise mitigation strategies, yet affected residents and tourists claimed that the Noise Abatement Procedures are inadequate.

-• The Airport's MDP does not consider the likely costs of, or the potential compensation payable for, the installation of noise insulation on properties affected by the New Flight Path.
-The likely costs and/or potential compensation payable for installing noise insulation can be estimated at $1.85 billion to $3.44 billion
+• The Airport's MDP did not consider the likely costs of, or the potential compensation payable for, the installation of noise insulation on properties affected by the New Flight Path.
+The potential compensation payable for installing noise insulation was estimated at $1.85 billion to $3.44 billion

 • Some aircraft, such as freight, are not subject to the Airport's curfew from 11pm to 6am.